 Sesshin is made up of various practice forms that allow us to experience, through mindfulness, the interconnection of all activities.

 During a sesshin, our personal commitment to silence binds all practices and activities together.
 Silence cultivates and heightens our awareness and mindfulness, which lessens our internal and external need to differentiate.

-Through the focused concentration of what is at hand (sitting, eating, cleaning), we build up joriki, (concentration momentum) which develops and strengthens our capacity to break free from our constant conceptualising.
-Once freed from this cycle, even for a short period, a new perspective can open.
+Through the focused concentration of what is at hand (sitting, standing, walking, eating, cleaning..), we build up joriki (concentration power or momentum), which in turn strengthens our capacity to hold and direct our concentration in order to unbind us from our constant mind chatter and conceptual overlaying.
+Once freed from this cycle, even for a short period, new perspectives open.

-How to work with the Sesshin rituals:
+How to work with the sesshin rituals:

 Samu practice (Housekeeping)

 Kitchen work practice, toilet cleaning practice, arranging your bedding practice, vacuum practice, outside window cleaning practice is a seamless practice of movement without differentiations.

 The practice of Samu is similar to other activities or ritual practices and grounds us to our ordinary day-to-day activities.
 Samu, if practiced in this way can be seen as being no different from zazen (sitting meditation).

 Samu practice can give us a glimpse of what every koan and dokusan presentation is all about.